 - Predatory true bugs: Not all bugs suck plant juices, many do the same to herbivores and can be useful pest controls.

 - Parasitoids: Crucially important and diverse insects that lay their eggs in other insects, and provide natural (and commercially available) pest control.

-See Garden Predators
+See the leaflet Garden Predators

 Detritivores and decomposers